UJEB provides a wide range of programs for students of all ages in non-Jewish schools.

 Journey to 13, UJEB’s unique Bar Mitzvah program, is a coming-of-age experience which is contemporary and meaningful for participants.
 Our 6-month program is a creative and alternative option for marking this important Jewish life milestone, which enables participants to take their place in our community as passionate and engaged young men.

-The program focuses on four main themes: community, culture, wellbeing and rites of passage.
+The program focuses on four main themes: community & family, culture, exercise & mindfulness and rites of passage.
 It also includes visits from inspiring community figures and organisations, and culminates in a ceremony designed by the boys themselves.
 Journey to 13 can either stand alone, or complement a more traditional synagogue Bar Mitzvah.
 The program runs twice per year, starting in February and July.

 During UJEB’s year-long Bat Mitzvah program, girls develop their own emerging identities as young Jewish women.
 They learn about and experience social action, Jewish history, religion, traditions and culture, as well as their connection to Israel.
 Through partnerships with Kids in Philanthropy (KiP), the Jewish Museum and the National Council of Jewish Women of Australia (NCJWA), the girls explore the vibrant Jewish world through a variety of lenses.
 The program culminates in a beautiful ceremony with family and friends.